Volumetric Rendering with Baked Quadrature Fields: Method

 \subsection{Implementation details}

-We implement our NeRF using instant-NGP, where we use $10$ spherical Gaussians for view-dependent effects.
-We use the Nerfacc~\cite{li2023nerfacc} library based on Pytorch~\cite{pytorch}, as it provides stable training at mixed precision with comparable performance as the original instant-NGP paper.
+We implement our NeRF using Instant-NGP, where we use $3-6$ spherical Gaussians depending on the dataset for view-dependent effects.
+We use the Nerfacc~\cite{li2023nerfacc} library based on Pytorch~\cite{pytorch}, as it provides stable training at mixed precision with comparable performance as the original Instant-NGP paper.
 For real scenes, we use contraction mapping~\cite{barron2022mipnerf360} to train the NeRF.
 For extracting meshes, we use a $1024$ sized voxel grid for synthetic scenes and a $2048$ sized voxel grid for real scenes.
 We further add meshes extracted from the density field of the NeRF with the mesh extracted from our quadrature field, which helps in avoiding holes like artifacts.
-We ablate this choice in the \cref{tab:ablation}.
-We use $\omega=100$ for synthetic scenes and $\omega=10$ for real scenes.
-We use super-sampling at twice the resolution to achieve anti-aliasing. \textbf{We will release our code upon acceptance of this manuscript.}
+We use $\omega=100$ for synthetic scenes and $\omega=10$ for real scenes. \gs{We allow maximum of 25 ray-triangle intersection for synthetic scenes and 15 for real scenes.} We use super-sampling at twice the resolution to achieve anti-aliasing.
+We ablate this choice in the \cref{tab:ablation} and provide more information in the Supplementary material.
+Our code is available at \url{https://quadraturefields.github.io}.